ikennarichard/three-column-preview-card/README-template.md

 ### Continued development

-Flex 💪 display is powerful, its a useful tool in building layouts, but i like grid, its less and powerful too.
+Flex 💪 display is powerful, its a useful tool in building layouts, but i like to really understand grid, its powerful too.

 ## Author